lildude/ha-addon-ghostfolio/DOCS.md

 Remember to restart the add-on when the configuration is changed.

+To use this add-on with a reverse proxy, like [Nginx Proxy Manager][rev-proxy], you will need to enable "Show disabled ports" in the Network section of the add-on configuration and set a port.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases] functionality.